 As an elder care lawyer, my goal is to make financial advisers, bankers, and other financial professionals look like heroes to their clients.
 You are their trusted money adviser and they may initially think that they are going to lose their home or have to go broke before qualifying for Medicaid's valuable long-term care benefits that will allow them to remain at home or help pay for an ALF or skilled-nursing facility.

-You, the financial advisor, are encourage to sit in on our initial consultation (with the client's knowledge and permission of course) to understand that strategies that we can implement and to better advise your client on how to maximize their resources.
+You, the financial advisor, are encouraged to sit in on our initial consultation (with the client's knowledge and permission of course) to understand the strategies that we can implement in order to better advise your client on how to maximize their resources.

-The attorneys at Elder Needs Law, PLLC can meet with clients in one of our South Miami, Aventura, Plantation or Tampa offices.
+The attorneys at Elder Needs Law, PLLC can meet with clients in one of our South Miami, Aventura, Plantation or Palm Beach county offices.
 We also regularly assist clients throughout Florida as consultations and paperwork can be handled remotely.